Skip to content

 Continuous Communication

 Communication is key.
 Maintain open channels of communication with your sales team.
 Regular updates, newsletters, or meetings can be effective in keeping the team informed.
 For instance, Atlassian uses "Confluence" as a central hub for company communication and documentation.
+Engaging with Atlassian consultants can help you maximize the potential of Confluence and other Atlassian tools, ensuring seamless communication and collaboration across your sales team.

 Cross-Functional Collaboration